Wednesday, January 31, 2018

 Dentist appointment

 Today the girls had dentist appointment.
-Bianca loves going there to see the chew chew train.
-Their office is vintage train themed, and they have this train that runs thru the ceiling.
-It’s pretty cool!
-And at the end of each appointment the girls always get a prize and balloons.
-It just can’t get more fun then that!
+Bianca loves going there just to see the chew chew train.
+Their office is vintage train themed, and they have a train that runs around the ceiling.
+So while the kids are laying on the chair getting their teeth cleaned they can watch the train chugging along.
+It’s really cool!
+Plus at the end of each appointment the girls always get a prize and balloons.
+It can’t get more fun then that!

-Bianca took some x-rays, and Dr. Segura checked Giovanna’s teeth.
-He showed us two teeth on the bottom that have already popped out even before her baby teeth have fallen.
-Just like mine when I was her age.
-But the dentist said it’s normal and eventually they will move forward.
-Giovanna just needs to wiggle those baby teeth so the permanent ones have some space.
+Bianca got x-rays done, and Dr. Segura checked Giovanna’s teeth.
+He showed us two teeth on the bottom that have already popped out even before her baby teeth have fallen- just like mine when I was her age.
+But the dentist said it’s normal and Giovanna just needs to wiggle those baby teeth so the permanent ones can have space.

 Monday, January 29, 2018